contentful/field-editors/packages/radio/README.md

 # @contentful/field-editor-radio

-This package contains a React `RadioEditor` component and an extension that is used as for `Text`, `Symbol`, `Integer`, `Number` field types in the Contentful web application.
+This package contains a React `RadioEditor` component and an extension that is used for the `Text`,`Symbol`,`Integer` and `Number` field types in the Contentful web application.

 ## Commands